EighteenZi/rocksdb_wiki/Compaction.md

 <li> <code>Options::disable_seek_compaction</code> - Disable compaction triggered by seek.
 With bloomfilter and fast storage, a miss on one level is very cheap if the file handle is cached in table cache (which is true if max_open_files is large).

 <li> <code>Options::max_background_compactions</code> - Maximum number of concurrent background jobs, submitted to the default LOW priority thread pool
+<li> <code>Options::compaction_readahead_size</code> - If non-zero, we perform bigger reads when doing compaction.
+If you're running RocksDB on spinning disks, you should set this to at least 2MB.
+We enforce it to be 2MB if you don't set it with direct I/O.
 </ul>